What is Google Hummingbird?

 Conversational Understanding

 Hummingbird processes queries as complete thoughts.
-“What’s the best way to make a turkey” is understood as a cooking query requiring recipe content — not a page about turkeys, ways, or making things.
+“What’s the best way to make a turkey” is understood as a cooking query requiring recipe content.
+Not a page about turkeys, ways, or making things.
 Each word’s meaning depends on context from the others.

 The Knowledge Graph Connection

-Hummingbird works hand-in-hand with Google’s Knowledge Graph — a database of billions of entities and their relationships.
+Hummingbird works hand-in-hand with Google’s Knowledge Graph.
+A database of billions of entities and their relationships.
 When you search for “Obama height,” Hummingbird understands you want a specific fact about a specific person and pulls the answer from the Knowledge Graph directly.

 Impact on Content Strategy

 Post-Hummingbird, content that covers a topic naturally and answers real questions outranks content that mechanically targets keywords.
 Building topical authority through comprehensive content clusters became the winning approach.
-Services like theStacc publish 30 articles per month that cover topics in depth — exactly the kind of content Hummingbird was designed to reward.
+Services like theStacc publish 30 articles per month that cover topics in depth.
+Exactly the kind of content Hummingbird was designed to reward.

 Google Hummingbird Examples